Detailed Guide forLifeguards, Ski Patrol, and Other Recreational Protective Service Workers in San Diego County

 The median wage in 2016 for Lifeguards, Ski Patrol, and Other Service Workers in California was $28,084 annually, or $13.50 hourly.
 The median wage for Lifeguards, Ski Patrol, and Other Service Workers in San Diego County was $32,010 annually, or $15.39 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Lifeguards and Ski Patrol Workers generally do not receive health insurance, vacation or sick leave, or retirement plans.

 What is the Job Outlook?

 Most job openings for this occupation will result from the need to replace existing workers who leave for other types of work.
 The closure of some urban public pools, due to funding shortages may reduce the need for Lifeguards in cities; however, openings will continue for jobs at private pools, schools, health clubs, and beaches.
 The availability of Ski Patrol job vacancies is dependent on the winter weather conditions, such as snow pack, as well as economic conditions.

 In California, the number of Lifeguards, Ski Patrol, and Other Service Workers is expected to grow slower than average growth rate for all occupations.
 Jobs for Lifeguards, Ski Patrol, and Other Service Workers are expected to increase by 11.2 percent, or 1,900 jobs between 2014 and 2024.

-In San Diego County, the number of Lifeguards, Ski Patrol, and Other Service Workers is expected to grow faster than average growth rate for all occupations.
-Jobs for Lifeguards, Ski Patrol, and Other Service Workers are expected to increase by 25.4 percent, or 320 jobs between 2012 and 2022.
+In San Diego County, the number of Lifeguards, Ski Patrol, and Other Service Workers is expected to grow slower than average growth rate for all occupations.
+Jobs for Lifeguards, Ski Patrol, and Other Service Workers are expected to increase by 7.9 percent, or 170 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|